sarahkeefe/documentation-test/site-files/5-build-container-image/apptainer-build.md

 apptainer build --fakeroot container_tutorial_1_0-dev.sif apptainer_def.txt
 ```

+This will build an Apptainer container image file with the name "container_tutorial_1_0-dev".
+The last parameter, apptainer_def_file.txt, is the filename of your container image definition file.

+### Saving information for future troubleshooting

 For Apptainer it is helpful to set some environment variables to tell the Apptainer engine where to store intermediate and log files.
 - `APPTAINER_CACHEDIR` specifies where cache files should be stored, and should be set to an absolute directory path (The full path to a directory of your choice, starting with `/`).
 - `APPTAINER_TMPDIR` specifies where temporary build files should go and should also be set to an absolute folder path.